allan6757/EMPLOYEE_SYSTEM/README.md

-# Nairobi Registration Bureau - Booth Management & Service System
+# Nairobi Registration Bureau - Digital Identity & Citizen Services Platform

 A comprehensive digital identity management system for the Nairobi Registration Bureau, built with React and Vite.
-This system manages citizen services, employee operations, and administrative oversight for national ID registration and related services.
+This modern platform manages citizen services, employee operations, and administrative oversight for national ID registration with photo capture and personal notes functionality.

 ## 🚀 Features